Cem802/Cem802.github.io/README.md

 The reported links are saved on a Google Sheet.
 I chose Google Sheet as I thougt that it would suffice as Databank for the Challenge.
 To access the Google Sheet I first tried to code something myself, but couldn't solve the problem.
 I found a online API Service called Sheetsu, where you upload the link to the Google Sheet and get an API.
 This returns the Google Sheet as an array in Javascript.

 Unfortunately there are still problems with the notification function, but if you open up the popup window you still can see if the link has been reported.
+Try to click back and forth if the notification does not pop up.